-As a divorce lawyer in Charleston, South Carolina, I’ve had clients tell me that another lawyer ripped them off during their divorce by over charging them.
-Besides what I hear from clients’ past experiences with other divorce attorneys in Charleston, I’ve had cases where I suspect that the other divorce attorney may be over charged their client.
+As a divorce lawyer in Charleston, South Carolina, I’ve had clients tell me that another lawyer ripped them off during their divorce by overcharging them.
+Besides what I hear from clients’ past experiences with other divorce attorneys, I’ve had cases where I suspect that the other divorce attorney may be overcharging their client.
 Over-billing happens when a divorce lawyer charges a client more than is legally or ethically acceptable on an invoice or a bill.
 In this article, I list all of the signs that your divorce attorney may be over-billing you and I explain the ways to avoid getting over-billed (or even ripped off) by your attorney during your divorce.

 Divorce Clients are “Low-Hanging Fruit” for Family Court Attorneys

-Family law is perhaps the one area of legal practice where the clients are the most susceptible to get over-billed by their lawyer.
-The reasons why clients are so vulnerable to getting ripped off by a divorce attorney is because divorce cases can be highly emotional for the client.
+Family law is perhaps the one area of legal practice where the clients are the most susceptible to getting over-billed by their lawyer.
+The reason why clients are so vulnerable to getting ripped off by a divorce attorney is that divorce cases can be highly emotional for the client.
 Clients are typically angry, scared, or depressed and oftentimes not thinking at their rational best.
 Therefore, to a divorce lawyer, clients can be low-hanging fruit who are ripe for the picking.
-When divorce lawyers play on their clients’ emotions by urging them to fight unnecessarily, then client pays a high price for that game.
+When divorce lawyers play on their clients’ emotions by urging them to fight unnecessarily, then the client pays a high price for that game.

 How to Tell if Your Divorce Attorney is Over-Billing You